syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-images.md

 ## Adding SVG Images

 SVG images can be inserted in PowerPoint slide for displaying images with accuracy when scaling or zooming page.
-The Essential Presentation library allows you to insert and edit an SVG image along with its fallback image.
+The Essential&reg; Presentation library allows you to insert and edit an SVG image along with its fallback image.

 The following code example demonstrates how to add a new SVG image into a slide.